A Viking raiding party assisted by local Cornish men was defeated by Egbert of Wessex at the Battle of Hingston Down

-Unhappy with his father's marriage to Judith and absence from the country, Ethelbald, Ethelwulf's second son claimeds the kingdom of Wessex for himself.
-When Ethelwulf later died, Ethelbald married Judith, his stepmother.
+Unhappy with his father's marriage to Judith and absence from the country, Ethelbald, Ethelwulf's second son claimed the kingdom of Wessex for himself.
+When Ethelwulf later died, Ethelbald married Judith, his stepmother. ¹

-Armies from Northumbria attacked the Danes at York but were defeated.
-The Danes moved south attacking Nottingham and taking the city.
-The king of Mercia asked Ethelred and Alfred for assistance and an army from Wessex went to help.
+Armies from Northumbria led by the two kings Aella and Osberht attacked the Danes at York but were defeated.
+The two kings were killed after gaining access to the city.
+After the battle the Danes moved south attacking Nottingham and taking control of it.
+The king of Mercia asked Ethelred and Alfred for assistance and an army from Wessex was sent to help. ¹

 After fighting the Danes all winter Aethelred died.
-He was only in his twenties.
+He was only in his late twenties or early thirties.
 He was buried at Wimborne and was succeeded by his younger brother Alfred 'the Great'.
 Aethelred had two sons but they were too young to rule.
-The younger son Aethelwold would later rebel against against Alfred's son Edward the Elder for the English throne.
+The younger son Aethelwold would later rebel against Alfred's son Edward the Elder for the English throne. ¹

 After the success at Edington Alfred decided to construct of a series of fortified villages or burhs to help protect Wessex.
 He set up a system that provided Wessex with both a standing army and defence at a local level.